StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-#### In the Greek New Testament, 'Rahab' is transliterated in different ways in different places
+#### In the Greek New Testament, 'Rahab' is transliterated in different ways in different places {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-in-the-greek-new-testament-rahab-is-transliterated-in-different-ways-in-different-places}

 What your friend was likely referring to was not the difference between the words for Rahab in Joshua and Matthew, but rather the difference between the Greek word used in Matthew 1:5 ( Ῥαχάβ, transliterated *Rhachab*) and the Greek word used in James 2:25 and Hebrews 11:31 ( Ῥαάβ, transliterated *Rhaab*).